raphaabreu/SimpleConcepts.Extensions.Guid/README.md

-# SimpleConcepts.Extensions.GuidNumericConversions
+# SimpleConcepts.Extensions.Guid
-Simple extensions to allow less verbose conversions of System.Guid to/from numeric types
+Simple extensions to allow less verbose conversions of System.Guid to/from other types